freenas/freenas-docs/userguide/storage.rst

 #endif freenas

 #ifdef truenas
 #.
-Hot-swap drive trays make it possible to remove and replace
+Remove the tray with the old drive, install the new drive in the
-   drives without shutting the system down.
-On these systems, remove the tray with the old drive, install the new drive in the tray, then replace the tray.
+   tray, then replace the tray.
 #endif truenas

 #.
 Go to